-- (a) transmitting it electronically;

-- (b) using the audio visual link; or

-- (c) any other manner that the Chairperson thinks fit.
+- (a) transmitting it electronically; - (b) any other manner that the Chairperson thinks fit.

 cl.
 25(A) (6) schedule 7, LGA 2002.

 12.15 Link failure

 Where an audio or audio visual link fails, or there are other technological issues that prevent a member who is attending by link from participating in a meeting, that member must be deemed to be no longer attending the meeting.